Steven Hotze

 Steven Forrest Hotze (born 1950) is an American conservative talk radio host, conspiracy theorist, physician, Republican activist and megadonor in Texas.

-Hotze is known as a supporter of a variety of right-wing political causes: against LGBT anti-discrimination protections, against COVID vaccine mandates, and as a proponent of Donald Trump's false claims that he was cheated in the 2020 presidential election.
-Hotze is currently under criminal indictment on two charges (unlawful restraint and aggravated assault with a deadly weapon), for his alleged involvement in a private investigation into supposed "voter fraud" that resulted in a private investigator (who was hired by Hotze) attacking and holding an air conditioning repairman at gunpoint.
+Hotze is known as a supporter of a variety of right-wing political causes: against protections for LGBT people, against vaccine mandates to fight COVID, and as a proponent of Donald Trump's false claims that he was cheated in the 2020 presidential election.
+Hotze is under indictment for aggravated assault for his alleged involvement in a voter fraud investigation that resulted in a private investigator attacking and holding an air conditioning repairman at gunpoint.

 Career

-In 1976, Hotze graduated from the University of Texas Medical Branch with his Doctor of Medicine.
+In 1976, Hotze graduated from the University of Texas Medical School at Houston with his Doctor of Medicine.
 He promoted a series of claims with no basis in science, including that taking birth control pills made women "less attractive to men" and that "when men lose their testicles to disease or injury, they have difficulty reading a map, performing math problems and making decisions."
 In December 2020, Vice described Hotze's medical practice as "hawking 'alternative treatments' for postpartum depression, aging, thyroid problems, and even COVID-19".
 Hotze has promoted various fringe and pseudoscientific medical claims, such as the existence of "yeast hypersensitivity syndrome"; the use of colloidal silver as a cure for various diseases; and the use of non-standard drugs for hypothyroidism.
 A seller of hormone therapy products, Hotze gained wealth through a chain of "wellness centers" in Texas.
 He asserted that his line of bioidentical hormones prevented cancer, a claim that lacks scientific support.
 Hotze has been a practicing physician since at least 2000, and is based in Katy, Texas.

 In a 2005 appearance on the CBS Early Show, Hotze advanced his views about thyroid disorders; in a letter to CBS, the American Association of Clinical Endocrinologists criticized Hotze's statements as "completely erroneous and unsubstantiated, and ... readily refuted by a large body of solid scientific evidence."
 In 2018, an environmental organization filed suit against Hotze's businesses, alleging that some of its consumer products contained undisclosed quantities of lead; that suit is pending.

 Hotze published a book, Hormones, Health and Happiness, through an Austin, Texas vanity press.